Adult Social Services

 Services for people with physical or sensory disabilities

-This care group includes people aged 18-64 who need help because of a physical disability or illness, or because of sensory disabilities.
+This care group includes people aged 18 to 64 who need help because of a physical disability or illness, or because of sensory disabilities.

 The levels of needs of people with physical and / or sensory disabilities are defined in terms of the frequency with which they need help from others and in terms of their ability to live safely and independently.